OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 4. Perform an operation on Alice's account under test;
 5. Check: has the operation been performed?
 If yes, report as insecure;
 6. Clear the cookies from the browser;
-7. Login to `www.target.com` as the attacker and reach the page under test;
+7. Login to `www.example.com` as the attacker and reach the page under test;
 8. Restore in the browser the cookies previously kept at step 2;
 9. Perform again the operation under test;
-10. Clear the cookies from the browser and login to `www.target.com` as Alice;
+10. Clear the cookies from the browser and login to `www.example.com` as Alice;
 11. Check: has the operation been performed?
 If yes, report as insecure.

 We recommend using two different machines and/or browsers for Alice and the attacker.
-This allows to decrease the number of false positives if the web application does fingerprinting to verify an access enabled from a given cookie.
+This allows one to decrease the number of false positives if the web application does fingerprinting to verify an access enabled from a given cookie.

 <a name="myfootnote1">1</a>: We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains, and to partial HSTS adoption when a host activates HSTS just for itself.